-- the prices of common or preferred stock sold to third-party investors by us and in secondary transactions; - lack of marketability of the Company's common stock; - the Company's actual operating and financial performance; - current business conditions and projections; - hiring of key personnel and the experience of the Company's management; - the history of the Company and the introduction of new services; - our stage of development; - likelihood of achieving a liquidity event, such as an initial public offering, or IPO, or a merger or acquisition of the Company given prevailing market conditions; - the market performance of comparable publicly traded companies; and - the U.S. and global capital market conditions.
+- the prices of common or preferred stock sold to third-party investors by us and in secondary transactions; - lack of marketability of our common stock; - our actual operating and financial performance; - · current business conditions and projections; - hiring of key personnel and the experience of our management; - our history and the introduction of new services; - · our stage of development; - likelihood of achieving a liquidity event, such as an initial public offering, or IPO, or a merger or acquisition of the company given prevailing market conditions: - the market performance of comparable publicly traded companies; and - the U.S. and global capital market conditions.